-Tap Market to turn the blower on and off.
-The air blower forces air through the injectors and Focus-Relief Jets.
+Tap to turn the blower on and off.
+The air blower forces air through the injectors and Focus Relief Jets.
 The blower automatically turns off after 20 minutes.
+The jets will draw some air even though the blower is off.